SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Destroy Antenna

 **Description:** Destroy an enemy radio tower (antenna) to disrupt their communications network.
 Destroyed radio towers increase the effectiveness of your hearts-and-minds operations in nearby towns.

+**How to Complete:** An enemy radio tower (antenna) exists at the target location.
+You must destroy the antenna before the time limit expires.
+The antenna is destroyed when it's no longer alive or when the marker is captured by rebels.

 **Success:**
 - **Money**: -